deduce-dev/dac-man/docs/examples/csv-simple.md

 ## Creating a specialized comparator class

 !!! tip
-    This part of the example focuses on `MyCSVPlugin`, a simple extension of Dac-Man's built-in `CSVPlugin` comparator class and its options, described [here](../../plugins/csv/api/#csvplugin-main-options).
+    This part of the example focuses on `MyCSVPlugin`, a simple extension of Dac-Man's included `CSVPlugin` comparator class and its options, described [here](../../plugins/csv/api/#csvplugin-main-options).
 A complete runnable analysis script is available at the end of this section.

 !!! tip
     For more information about Dac-Man plug-ins, refer to the [Using plug-ins](../../use/plugins) and [Plug-in API](../../reference/plugins-api) sections.